-Senator Shaheen has become a champion for families facing hardship during the recession.
+Senator Shaheen has become a champion for families facing hardship.
 She led Senate efforts to pass a critical extension of unemployment benefits to help struggling families.
 Her state staff has made it a priority to help out-of-work families navigate the federal bureaucracy, including thousands of families facing foreclosure.

-As Ranking Member and the former chair of the Foreign Relations Subcommittee on European Affairs, Senator Shaheen was an outspoken proponent of the New Strategic Arms Reduction Treaty (New START).
+As Ranking Member and the former chair of the Foreign Relations Subcommittee on State Department and USAID Management, International Operations, and Bilateral International Development and the former chair of the Foreign Relations Subcommittee on European Affairs, Senator Shaheen was an outspoken proponent of the New Strategic Arms Reduction Treaty (New START).
 She helped to secure its ratification, enabling the U.S. to resume critical inspections of Russia's nuclear arsenal.

 As a member of the Armed Services Committee, Shaheen has also continued the work she began as Governor to protect jobs at the Portsmouth Naval Shipyard, Pease International Tradeport and New Hampshire's defense-related companies.
 She has worked to ensure that policies supporting our active-duty troops are accessible to our National Guard forces and their families as well.
 As a member of the committee, Shaheen is in a strong position to advocate for military families and programs that are important to New Hampshire and the nation - including the Portsmouth Naval Shipyard and Pease Air National Guard Base.